oscarrc/car-reservation/README.md

 - Use TypeScript interfaces for all props
 - Implement proper error boundaries
 - Follow React best practices for hooks
+- Use shadcn/ui components for consistency
+- Organize components by feature/domain

 **State Management**

-- Use TanStack Query for server state
+- Use TanStack Query for server state management
 - Use React Context for global UI state
 - Implement proper loading and error states
-- Cache frequently accessed data
+- Cache frequently accessed data with proper invalidation
+- Use optimistic updates for better UX

 **Styling Guidelines**

-- Use Tailwind CSS utility classes
+- Use Tailwind CSS v4 utility classes
+- Follow the design system established by shadcn/ui
-- Create reusable component variants
+- Create reusable component variants with CVA
 - Maintain consistent spacing and typography
 - Implement responsive design patterns
+- Use CSS variables for theme support

+**Form Handling**

+- Use React Hook Form with Zod validation
+- Implement proper error handling and display
+- Use controlled components for complex forms
+- Validate on both client and server side

+### Architecture Patterns

+**Service Layer Pattern**

+- All Firebase operations go through service files
+- Services return properly typed data
+- Handle errors consistently across services
+- Use dependency injection for testability

+**Query Management**

+- Use TanStack Query for all server state
+- Implement proper cache invalidation strategies
+- Use query keys consistently across the app
+- Handle loading and error states uniformly

+**Component Composition**

+- Use composition over inheritance
+- Create reusable compound components
+- Implement proper prop drilling alternatives
+- Use render props and custom hooks

 ### Testing Strategy